-In 2023, the job market is complex.
-Many of the traditional work setups have fallen away, and freelance job boards are packed with unvetted artists.
+However, the job market is getting more complex.
+Many traditional work setups have disappeared, and freelance job boards are packed with unvetted artists.
 How do you know where to look or who to trust as an illustrator?
 In this blog, we’ll share a 7-step process for finding the right person.

 Why Hire an Illustrator for a Book?